 Our grapes are small and covered with a silver grey coating and the leaves are withered and diseased.
 There also is what appears to be a brown centre in the vine when the end is cut.
-Will the vine need to be taken out, as the disease is well established?
+What should I do?

 Having read the various descriptions of the diseases that are attacking your grape vine, it would be best to take it out.